BILL ANALYSIS

 Interagency Coordination in Export Controls Act of 2026

-HR8036 (Interagency Coordination in Export Controls Act of 2026) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
+HR8036 (Interagency Coordination in Export Controls Act of 2026) has been assessed with a bearish outlook for investors.
 This legislation directly affects Applied Materials ($AMAT), KLA Corporation ($KLAC), Lam Research ($LRCX) and NVIDIA ($NVDA).
-The primary sectors impacted are Technology, Defense and Manufacturing.
+The primary sectors impacted are Technology and Defense.
 View the full bill text on Congress.gov.

 bearish